 I HEAR 1978?

 Well that’s when Brian Eno coined the phrase ambient.
 I don’t want to dwell too much on the evolution of ambient music, as this is where many other people could tell a better story.
 It’s my experience.
-Plus, I wasn’t born in 1978 and wasn’t even listening to music until a good fifteen years later.
+Plus, I wasn’t around in 1978 and wasn’t even listening to music properly until a good fifteen years later.

 To give it some context, and in the shortest of summaries, the likes of Tangerine Dream, Vangelis, Jean Michel Jarre, Steve Roach, Harold Budd, Erik Satie, Wendy Carlos, and of course Brian Eno are just a few of the many musicians often attributed as defining the approach we know today, through synthesiser-oriented styles during the 1970’s and 1980’s.
 And it wasn’t until the late 80’s and early 1990’s that the more electronic styles we associate with today came into play – the style that sparked my love for the genre.